GT Academy: Format

-The contest comprised different phases.
+Developed for television by Executive Producers Andrew Hill and Rabin Mukerjea, the contest comprised different phases.
 Players began with virtual racing on Polyphony Digital's Gran Turismo games and progressed to National Finals before the winners of each region competed for real in actual Nissan cars at Race Camp.
 This experience involved week-long testing and challenges that also involved elimination.
 Throughout all seasons of the programme, 'Race Camp' was based at Silverstone Circuit in the United Kingdom where the winner was crowned to whoever demonstrated the highest potential to transition from Gran Turismo gamer to a real racer.
 Nissan's Driver Development Program was included to try and assist GT Academy winners to develop the skills needed to compete against those with years of car racing experience.
 Over six seasons, more than five million people had entered GT Academy via PlayStation 3.
 GT Academy winners who qualified to compete in the international race or series were also considered for a potential future racing career with Nissan as a Nismo Athlete.

-Entrance requirements
+Entrance Requirements

 According to the GT Academy site on the Gran Turismo website, GT Academy required entrants to be over the age of 18 and hold a valid driver's license, and never have a racing license equivalent to Motor Sport Association UK A class license or higher.
 Any contestant who made it to Race Camp in any of the previous GT Academy competitions was generally restricted to the Online Qualification stage of the GT Academy.

-Phase one: Qualification
+Phase One: Qualification

 Players qualified for GT Academy through Gran Turismo 6 on PlayStation 3.
 Gamers in the participating territories signed in with their PSN (PlayStation Network) ID and entered the competition via a free automatic update on the game.
 They then had to compete against each other to set the fastest lap time possible in four consecutive rounds, each with a different track and Nissan vehicle, before the final round determined whether or not the player qualified for the next phase of GT Academy.

 Nissan and PlayStation hosted Live Events for the qualifying rounds in the participating territories.
 These events allowed those who did not have a PlayStation 3 or copy of Gran Turismo 6 to enter the competition on gaming pods set up at public venues or events, such as motor shows and gaming conventions.
 The fastest gamers at the Live Events were granted a spot at the National Finals.

-Phase two: National Finals
+Phase Two: National Finals

 National Finals identified which gamers had real-life racing potential and determined the top selection of competitors who would progress to the next phase of GT Academy.
 In addition to onsite Gran Turismo 6 time trials, competitors were also tested on real driving in Nissan vehicles.
 Additionally, players underwent a personality test, and regular assessments of physical fitness, vision and general health.